 Wilkins' Clinical Assessment in Respiratory Care, 9th Edition

-Effective respiratory care begins with patient assessment skills!
-Wilkins' Clinical Assessment in Respiratory Care, 9th Edition prepares your students to assist physicians in the decision-making process regarding treatment, evaluation of the treatment’s effectiveness, and determining if changes in the treatment need to be made.
+Master the patient assessment skills you need to provide effective respiratory care!
+Wilkins' Clinical Assessment in Respiratory Care, 9th Edition prepares you to assist physicians in the decision-making process regarding treatment, evaluation of the treatment’s effectiveness, and determining if changes in the treatment need to be made.
 Chapters are updated to reflect the latest standards of practice and the newest advances in technology.
-A market-leading respiratory care text, this resource aligns content with National Board for Respiratory Care exam matrices to help students prepare for success on the NBRC’s CRT and RRT credentialing exams.
+From lead author Dr. Albert Heuer, a well-known educator and clinician, this market-leading text also aligns content with National Board for Respiratory Care exam matrices to help you prepare for success on the NBRC’s CRT and RRT credentialing exams.

 - Comprehensive approach addresses all of the most important aspects and topics of assessment, so you can learn to assess patients effectively.